Azure/Communication/releasenotes/acs-javascript-calling-library-release-notes.md

 ### Fixes
 - Fixed token refresh mechanism in the SDK, now during call SDK will correctly ask application for a new token if current one is expired.
+- Fixed support for new Microsoft Teams transcription.
+If you try to connect to Teams meeting or a call with Teams user with SDK version lower than this version, Teams transcription would be stopped and won't be able to start.
+You need to update your SDK in order to leverage Teams transcription in calls and meetings.

 ## 1.22.3-beta.1 beta (2024-03-20)
 - Available in NPM - [https://www.npmjs.com/package/@azure/communication-calling/v/1.22.3-beta.1](https://www.npmjs.com/package/@azure/communication-calling/v/1.22.3-beta.1)